Jonah Heim Player Props: Rangers vs. Astros

-On Saturday, Jonah Heim (.600 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 4:05 PM ET.
+Jonah Heim -- with a slugging percentage of .625 in his past 10 games, including three home runs -- will be in action for the Texas Rangers versus the Houston Astros, with Shawn Dubin on the mound, on July 2 at 2:35 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Astros.
+In his previous game, he racked up two extra-base hits (3-for-4 with two doubles) against the Astros.

 Jonah Heim Game Info & Props vs. the Astros